 Associate Professor of Religious Studies

-From 2012-2015 Professor Agnew participated with a team of Ball State faculty in a U.S. State Department-funded partnership with Quaid-i-Azam University in Islamabad, Pakistan to advance its American Studies graduate program.
-She has participated in two NEH summer seminars addressing religious diversity in the U.S. (Boston College, 2007) and in India (New Delhi, 2013), and received support from the American Association of University Women, the Free University of Berlin, the Catholic University of Portugal, and the Dar al Islam Institute.
+From 2012-2015, Professor Agnew worked with a team of Ball State faculty in a U.S. State Department-funded partnership with Quaid-i-Azam University in Islamabad, Pakistan to advance its American Studies graduate program.
+She has participated in two NEH summer seminars addressing religious diversity in the U.S. (Boston College, 2007) and in India (New Delhi, 2013), and has received support from the American Association of University Women, the Free University of Berlin, the Catholic University of Portugal, and the Dar al Islam Institute.

-In Spring 2017, Professor Agnew received the Robert O. Foster Faculty/Professional Staff Award from the Ball State University Multicultural Center, in recognition of her dedication and service to students and support of the Center’s mission.
+In Spring 2017, Professor Agnew received the Robert O. Foster Award from the Ball State University Multicultural Center, in recognition of her dedication and service to students in support of the Center’s mission.